centreon/centreon-plugins/docs/en/developer/guide.rst

   $new_datas->{last_timestamp} = time();
   $self->{statefile_value}->write(data => $new_datas);

-Then, you can take a look to '/var/lib/centreon/centplugins/my_cache_file', timestamp is written in it.
+Then, you can read the result in '/var/lib/centreon/centplugins/my_cache_file', timestamp is written in it.

 ----